TUM-VT/FTO-Sim/README.md

 #### Relative Visibility

 In parallel to the ray tracing, a binning map approach is followed to update the visibility count for every bin that is included within the FoV of a FCO / FBO for every time step of the simulation.
-The following figure shows the working principle of the relative visibility analysis that is performed in parallel to the ray tracing method previously described.
+The following figure shows the working principle of the relative visibility analysis that is performed in parallel to the previously described ray tracing method.

 ![Relative Visibility Workflow](readme_images/relative_visibility_flowchart.png)

 During the **initialization phase**, *FTO-Sim* initializes a binning map that divides the simulated scene into equivalently sized squares and sets the visibility count of each bin to zero.
-The size of the bins and, with that, the resolution of the following visibility analyses can be individually set by users.
+The size of the bins and, with that, the resolution of the following visibility analyses can be individually set by users (see [Configuration Settings](#configuration-settings) under grid map settings).

 The **realtive visibility module** updates the initialized binning map by increasing the visibility count for each bin within an observer's FoV by one.
 In case of overlapping FoV's of multiple observers, the visibility count is still increased by one, thus following the methodology proposed by [Pechinger et al.](https://www.researchgate.net/publication/372952261_THRESHOLD_ANALYSIS_OF_STATIC_AND_DYNAMIC_OCCLUSION_IN_URBAN_AREAS_A_CONNECTED_AUTOMATED_VEHICLE_PERSPECTIVE).
 The simulation loop is repeated until the simulation end is reached after which the final binning map and visibility counts are obtained.
 Additionally, the visibility counts are normalized by dividing each bin value by the maximum observed visibility count.
 Both resulting binning maps (raw visibility counts and normalized visibility counts) are saved for further processing.
 Finally, a heat map of the normalized visibility counts is generated providing a visual representation of the spatiotemporal characteristics of the potential data collection process of FCOs / FBOs.

 #### Level of Visibility (LoV)
 The LoV, as introduced by [Pechinger et al.](https://www.researchgate.net/publication/372952261_THRESHOLD_ANALYSIS_OF_STATIC_AND_DYNAMIC_OCCLUSION_IN_URBAN_AREAS_A_CONNECTED_AUTOMATED_VEHICLE_PERSPECTIVE), provides a metric for comparing visibility across different scenarios under varying conditions.
 By converting the raw visibility counts into an observation rate, defined as the frequency of observations of a bin over time, obtained from the observer's final FoV, it provides a time-dependent scale for the comparison of different scenarios.
-Subsequently, the observation rate is categorized int one of five discrete LoVs offering a simplified representation of an bserver's visibility conditions.
+Subsequently, the observation rate is categorized into one of five discrete LoVs offering a simplified representation of an observer's visibility conditions.
 The following figure gives an overview of the working principle of the LoV assessment.

 ![LoV Workflow](readme_images/LoV_flowchart.png)